 Provide a summary of the focus of the curriculum.
-Indicate the total number of credit hours required.
+Indicate the total number of credit hours required (the required number of courses varies, with a minimum of 12 credit hours and a maximum of 24 credit hours).
 Provide a list of all required courses (title designator and credit hour value, any pre-/co-requisites), restricted electives, and electives.
 Describe sub areas, if applicable.
 Explain any requirements of the curriculum (e.g., project, internship, practicum) needed to address special requirements including requirements of a licensing or accrediting organization.
 Provide the course description for all required courses and restricted electives.